 To avoid this problem, the obvious solution is to get the supporting base in the correct size.
 Measure the pool leg size before installing, and then get blocks that completely cover the leg.
 If, however, the pool is already set and then this problem presents, there is an alternative fix.
 You can get a pipe or an EMT conduit with dimensions that are comparable to the legs of your pool, and use that as a support for the legs.
 This should do the job for you.

 You should consider getting these twelve 2.5-inch-tall and 15-inch-wide stones that are all the same size to avoid a lot of the hassle.

 Rusty or Worn Out Pool Legs

 It is a no-brainer, but if the legs of your Intex pool are worn out or damaged, they are very prone to being buckled.
 This is true for rusty legs too.
-As these are already weakened, any harsh condition such as a thunderstorm or increased load will result in bending of the legs.
+As these are already weakened, any harsh conditions such as a thunderstorm or increased load will result in the bending of the legs.